GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 ## Common Mistakes to Avoid

 - Mixing syntax from Monkey1, MonkeyX, or Cerberus-X
+- Thinking stdlib is something other that the library at: https://github.com/GaragePixel/stdlib-for-mx2/
 - Adding platform-specific code without proper conditionals
 - Implementing features already present elsewhere in the library
 - Missing proper error handling